abapGit/docs.abapgit.org/src/development-guide/read-first/guidelines.md

 [abaplint](https://abaplint.org) will automatically check every pull request for language syntax that is compatible with 7.02.

+#### Check Warnings and Errors

+The goal is to have as few warnings on high, latest ABAP releases as possible, and no errors on low, earliest supported release (i.e. 7.02).
+See [design decision](https://github.com/abapGit/abapGit/issues/7438#issuecomment-3441285648).

 #### Standard Objects

 The code must only reference standard SAP objects (classes, interfaces, DDIC types) that exist in version 7.02 and higher.
 Referencing objects that do *not* exist in 7.02 creates syntax errors and therefore requires using dynamic ABAP.
 DDIC types that do *not* exist in 7.02 should be replaced by local type definitions.